 Rick offered example – for each recommendation, indicate agreement/disagreement and why.
 We (as T2WG) want to make actionable recommendations.
 In the report, we want to clearly indicate whether there was widespread support or medium support.

-Rich – We are about the embark on a very time-consuming and expensive process.
+Rich – We are about to embark on a very time-consuming and expensive process.
 Implementers are committing to put in the time, but need the Commission staff to commit to participate.
-We need to hear that Commission Staff is an active participant, we didn’t get that the first time around.
+We need to hear that Commission Staff is an active participant; we didn’t get that the first time around.

 Rick – what was the role for Commission staff in T1WG?